Gustavomurta/tinyGo_my_experiments/Raspberry_Pico/ADC_AD9226_Module/readme.md

 ADC AD9226 Module

-Schematic and picture os the AD9226 Module
+Schematic and picture of the AD9226 Module